radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

 ### Connections to RadiantOne

 A [file alert](#file-alert-settings), when the number of connections to RadiantOne reaches 800 is enabled by default.
 These settings can be changed from the Main Control Panel -> Settings tab -> Monitoring section -> Standard Alerts.
 To change the connection threshold, slide the bar in the Connections section to the needed amount.
 Define the interval to check the connections (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring -> Email Alert Settings section you can also use the Email Alert output.
-Click the Save button when you are finished making changes.
+Click Save when you are finished making changes.

 ### Data Source Availability

 An alert can be triggered when the availability of a backend data source changes.
 If the data source has failover servers configured, the alert would only be triggered if all servers were unavailable (alert would be in a triggered state), or in a scenario where all servers were unavailable and then one or more of the servers comes back online (an alert would be issued indicating the availability is back to normal).
 The setting can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 Define the interval to check the data source availability (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring -> Email Alert Settings section you can also use the Email Alert output.
 To enable alerts for data source availability, check the “Alert when a data source is disconnected” option and select the Data Sources to Monitor from the drop-down list.
 Click Save when you are finished.

 ### Disk Usage

 A file alert, when the disk usage on the RadiantOne machine reaches 90% of max capacity, is enabled by default.
 These settings can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 To change the disk usage, enter a threshold.
 Define the interval to check the data usage (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring > Email Alert Settings section you can also use the Email Alert output.
 Click the Save button when you are finished.

 >[!warning] Closely monitoring disk space usage is extremely critical.
 If disk space is full, the RadiantOne service shuts down automatically.